 Developers and their tech team update the system regularly to get improvements and help its users with better services.
 With the multitasking view feature of this fantastic application, users can organize and stable separated windows for separate tasks.
 The screen-in-screen quality is the most important that developers introduce by which you can keep tabs on when you are doing other work and load faster than any other application.

 There are up to 10 Elementary OS Alternatives.
 It has features like Windows management tools and Windows-development.
-The best alternative to Elementary OS is Ubuntu, which is Free.
-The other best apps like Elementary OS are Arch Linux, Fedora, and Linux Mint.
+The best alternative to 10-elementary-os-alternatives is Ubuntu, which is Free.
+The other best apps like 10-elementary-os-alternatives are Arch Linux, Fedora and Linux Mint.

 Pricing